 should follow a dramaturgy based on the main idea of the song.
 Therefore I always approach a mix from the point of a musician as well.
 So I can try to explore the idea behind the songs to carve

-about it or how do you think it should sound like.
+think about it or how do you think it should sound like.
 Then with a picture in my mind I will start working.
-First I will set up the mixes up to an intermediate state to give a basis for discussion.
+First, I will set up the mixes up to an intermediate state to give a basis for

+discussion.
 At this point we’ll take time for a first listen to find out what will work for you and what will not.
 After that I will continue mixing mentioning your wishes and suggestions.
-In this stage I
+In

 I am able to work nearly every working day.
 Depending on how quick we communicate and find a common ground, I guess it is possible to finish something like a 5 track EP within 3 or 4 weeks.